webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 ## Services Give You Abstraction {#services}

 By now you should have a basic understanding of some of the fundamental primitives of Kubernetes.
 However, there are some concepts missing, still.
-One of the very central ones solves, especially when working with microservices, sets an abstraction layer on top of Pods (and other services) so you can communicate with them without having to track every single pod as it starts, dies, and gets rescheduled.
+One of the very central ones, especially when working with microservices, sets an abstraction layer on top of Pods (and other services) so you can communicate with them without having to track every single Pod as it starts, dies, and gets rescheduled.
 It is a basic building block for service discovery in Kubernetes.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/jeremybrooks/4164721895/in/photolist-7m2hHV-aajSs-jsXpJ-j4Ku9-j4Pnc-MqCWQ-j4PXG-j4xWN-jsXzN-j4GDj-j4yFX-j4Gjg-j4MDA-j4Rb8-j4EeS-jsYmZ-j4EKr-j4L77-hHZ5eu-j4Ev8-j4F1f-j4NLH-j4Pyw-j4Dth-j4GZg-j4zDg-j4CW2-j4DZk-j4BWF-4QBATu-j4KTF-j4BiB-j4G4Y-j4KGw-j4FeX-j4Nsk-j4Cf5-j4PLE-jsYzU-jsZwC-j4RGh-j4Fuj-RawF-Rax1-rphWGp-rFDBev-rpaurS-px4xot-nxqzNb-6NMqqk" title="Service"><img src="https://c8.staticflickr.com/3/2723/4164721895_2676f3891f_b.jpg" width="1024" height="683" alt="Service"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>